 Condition

-Your vehicle’s condition means both cosmetic issues like scratches, dents, and wear to upholstery, and also the wear and tear on the engine and other components.
+Your vehicle’s condition means both cosmetic issues, such as scratches, dents, and wear to upholstery, and also the wear and tear on the engine and other components.
 The better condition a car is in and the fewer impending repairs needed, the more valuable it will be.

 Mileage

 Mileage is an important factor to consider because it serves as shorthand for potential wear and tear.
-The more a car has been driven, the more likely it needs repair or will soon.
-As a result, cars with smaller odometer readings are worth more.
+The more a car has been driven, the more likely it is to need repairs or need them soon.
+As a result, cars with lower odometer readings are worth more.

 Accident History

-Accidents big and small will hurt the value of a vehicle.
-Even if a car was in a minor accident and shows no outward signs of damage, value can decrease.
-Buyers can look up vehicle history reports on sites such as Carfax and AutoCheck, using a car’s VIN.
+Accidents, big and small, will hurt the value of a vehicle.
+Even if a car was in a minor accident and shows no outward signs of damage, its value can decrease.
+Buyers can look up vehicle history reports on sites such as Carfax and AutoCheck using a car’s VIN.

 Number of Previous Owners